 How much can I earn as self-employed tattoo artist

 Your apprenticeship may be unpaid, or you will receive a small wage.
-The good news is after your apprenticeship you can earn good money.
+The good news is, after your apprenticeship, you can earn good money.
 An experienced, skilled tattooist can earn around £100 per hour, but the rate does vary greatly.
-If you make it to the top and earn a reputation you could make a 6 figures a year.
+If you make it to the top and earn a reputation, you could make 6

 Comparing insurance options

 With the ease of obtaining multiple insurance quotes, it is easy to compare options come renewal time.
 Spend some time researching what is on offer with other providers as you may be able to save some money on your premium

 Tattoo artists face more insurance risks than do many other business types.
 In addition to damage or loss to equipment, the liability to the public when they visit your studio, or when you provide the service at the client's home.
 As a result, tattoo insurance can be expensive, but only because of the high risk that is being underwritten.

 Insurers are increasingly reluctant to insure skin artists because of these risks.
 The select panel of UK brokers can provide you with quotes tailored to your individual business requirements.
 The select panel of UK brokers specialise in providing tattoo liability insurance to the UK beauty service sector.